Sunrise-6/Kittyo-Group-Livery-Selector/README.md

 - Copy & paste all of the ```main.js``` into the console and run.

 ### Tampermonkey (Requires Tampermonkey Extension)
-- Download tampermonkey extension
+- Download the tampermonkey extension
-- Copy and paste the ```main.user.js``` file into Tampermonkey
+- Copy and paste the ```main.user.js``` file into Tampermonkey.
-- Tampermonkey is deprecated and may not work correctly.

 ### BetterGUI (Requires BetterGUI Extension)
 - Under Construction!